“What is freelance writing anyways?”

 You start out slow but as momentum takes to control you’re going to end up with more and more until you are getting paid a ton from clients you actually love working with.

 I recommend starting with a blog or generalized content writing.
 Never forget one of the oldest internet marketing slogans, “Content is king.”

 While it sounds corny, it’s true.
 Content is needed from all brands.
 Whether small businesses, digital agencies or large corporations, they all need content.
 And you can provide it for them!

 Blog writing assignments are typically short projects that you can finish in a few hours.
 And usually, an hour once you become a more experienced freelance writer.

 Most blog posts are between 700-1500 words but I have some clients who are more heavily SEO focused on 3,000+ word post massive guides (like this one).

-This is how I got my first client from Upwork and it happened to be a gig for golf writing (I’m a huge golfer) so it was pretty cool getting paid to write about something I love.
-Whatever you love doing, there are websites that will pay you to write about it!
+This is how I got my first client from Upwork and it happened to be a gig for golf writing (I’m a huge golfer).
+Now 20-30% of my income comes from golf articles

 Blog writing is just one example of freelance writing work that you can do.
 When I first started, I chose three main services to market: blog writing, article writing, and site content.
 Since then, I’ve modified my services list.

 As a new freelance writer, you can focus on one service or several.
 Here are a few services you can offer when you start out.
 Here are some examples of freelance writing gigs that you can start a beginner: